 - Employees may enter a Modern Apprenticeship from the age of 16.
-There is no upper age limit.
-All applicants undertake a pre-employment assessment, formally recognised by employers, as a filter for SECTT to ensure that the applicants have the ability to manage the course. - The Modern Apprenticeship is designed to attract high quality people to the industry.
+There is no upper age limit. - All candidates are required to undertake and pass a 51 multiple choice question industry approved entry test designed to test their spatial awareness and ability to calculate and measure.
+Candidates are required to achieve a 70% pass mark which helps to ensure that the candidate is likely to have the ability to achieve the MA.
+The test is available in both paper and electronic formats.
+SNIPEF Regional Training Officers are able to bulk test candidates prior to recruitment as requested or needed in order to aid the recruitment process. - The Modern Apprenticeship is designed to attract high quality people to the industry.
 Achievement of academic qualifications is one way of assessing the suitability of applicants.
 However it should be stressed that no persons should be deterred from applying for a Modern Apprenticeship because of a lack of formal educational qualifications.
-As well as traditional qualifications such as Standard Grades, Highers, National 4 and National 5's, employers should also be aware of newer vocational qualifications or vocational activity undertaken outwith an academic institutions, such as volunteering activity. - The following factors may also influence the selection process: - performance during a formal interview process - colour blindness all applicants must take a colour blindness test (wires are often colour coded and this is a safety critical industry) - references - relevant work experience - trial observation period. - Employers should be aware of the nature, relevance and quality of foreign qualifications and make appropriate allowances concerning entry requirements. - In order to promote and maintain the high status of the Modern Apprenticeship within the industry all literature distributed for recruitment purposes should emphasise the high standards of achievement expected of the candidate. - Employers may wish to contact the SSC for advice and guidance on recruitment and selection.
+As well as traditional qualifications such as Standard Grades and Highers, employers should also be aware of newer vocational qualifications or vocational activity undertaken outwith an academic institutions, such as volunteering activity. - The following factors may also influence the selection process: - performance during a formal interview process - references - relevant work experience - trial observation period. - ^{} Employers should be aware of the nature, relevance and quality of foreign qualifications and make appropriate allowances concerning entry requirements. - In order to promote and maintain the high status of the Modern Apprenticeship within the industry all literature distributed for recruitment purposes should emphasise the high standards of achievement expected of the candidate. - Employers may wish to contact the SSC for advice and guidance on recruitment and selection.